History of wine - Composition of wine and must (2)

 Yeasts that overcome bacteria in wort (the fermented liquid) grow, consuming fermentable sugars (sugars that can ferment into ethyl alcohol).
 The alcohol concentration, measured as a percentage of the final volume of the wine, is usually between 7% and 14% in table wines, between 11% and 13% in sparkling wines, between 16% and 18% in Jerez and other generous wines, and below 17% in ports and dessert wines.

 The boiling point is one of the easiest methods for detecting the presence of alcohol in wine.
-An alcohol level of 11% is found in sherry and other fortified wines, while an alcohol level of 13% is found in sparkling wines.

 There are also small amounts of other alcohols in wine, such as methyl alcohol (CH3OH), produced by enzymatic action on pectins in grape skin and not by fermentation.
 Despite the presence of methyl alcohol in must, the proportion of methyl alcohol in white wines is lower than in red wines because pectin is concentrated in the skin and not in the must.